 Simple map guide in downtown El Nido, Palawan, provided by Caalan Beach Resort.

-The cemented road followed the shoreline until you hit an unsealed portion lined by coconut, banana & other small fruit trees as well as a variety of ornamental plants with nipa huts, slow-slung houses, two-story concrete hostels, sari-sari’ stores (a small, family-operated shop that sells sodas, snacks & various household goods typically attached to the house), makeshift food-stands, dogs by the roadside, all mingled in a locale called “Barrio Taiyo(Taiyo Village).
+The cemented road followed the shoreline until you hit an unsealed portion lined by coconut, banana & other small fruit trees as well as a variety of ornamental plants with nipa huts, slow-slung houses, two-story concrete hostels, ‘sari-sari’stores (a small, family-operated shop that sells sodas, snacks & various household goods typically attached to the house), makeshift food-stands, dogs by the roadside, all mingled in a locale called “Barrio Taiyo” (Taiyo Village).

-At the resort, we were greeted and offered welcome drinks by Bee, who informed us that she’s simply helping her parents run the place along with her husband, John, when they’re in the country for a vacation.
+At the resort, we were greeted and offered welcome drinks by Bee, who informed us that she’s simply helping her parents run the place along with her husband, John when they’re in the country for a vacation.
 She added that her father -married to a Japanese- was an engineer from South Korea who decided to settle in this part of Palawan when he got assigned near the area during a road construction project.

 We finally settled in our second-level room with a balcony that offered magnificent views of several islands in the bay, the immediate & largest one among them being Cadlao Island.

-That’s our room on the right, 2nd level inside the Caalan Beach Resort in Barrio Taiyo, El Nido, Palawan
+That’s our room on the right, 2nd level inside the Caalan Beach Resort in Barrio Taiyo, El Nido, PalawanThis is the view from the terrace if you stay in the room seen in the preceding picture.

-Mat & Johan checked out the beachfront but found it too rocky and the nearby waters too shallow to take a quick swim, so we all just had a quick nap before heading out back to town to have dinner after briefly waiting out the mild drizzle brought by dark clouds that passed by.
+Mat and Johan checked out the beachfront but found it too rocky and the nearby waters too shallow to take a quick swim, so we all just had a quick nap before heading back to town to have dinner after briefly waiting out the mild drizzle brought by dark clouds that passed by.

 The beachfront at Caalan Beach Resort was too rocky to take a quick swim in.